sneaky-potato/sneaky-potato.github.io/content/blog/cv/index.md

 Gradient descent, get a parametric equation for the original complicated equation and bam a very clean solution.

-Coming diretly from his repo's README.md
+Coming directly from his repo's README.md

 > The final approach was to create a parametric model for a cube in 3D space lying on a horizontal surface.
 Such a cube is sufficiently described by 5 parameters - the x, y, z coordinates of its centroid, the angle of rotation about the vertical (z-axis), and the side length.
 The parameterization used has s as the semi side length for a cleaner formula representation.
 The corners of this cube can be found in terms of these parameters and keys/color descriptors can be assigned in cyclic order.
 These keys were manually assigned, although it is possible to automatically assign them using the detected color data.
 With this description, the distance of each corner can be found to all the corresponding projection lines and the sum of the squares of these distances is taken as a loss function.
 Tensorflow is then used to automatically differentiate and optimize the values of these parameters using the Adam optimizer.